+- Choose medical care.

+- Choose mental health treatment.

 - Choose not to accept care.

-- Choose mental health treatment.

 - Stop care.

 There may be times when you can't tell your doctor what you want.
 You may be too sick to talk.
 You may be in a coma.

 These choices should be made before you get sick.
 You can write down your choices, or you can tell your doctor what you want in advance.
 This is called an Advance Directive.
 For mental health treatment, it is called a Mental Health Advance Directive.